Published 22 days ago • loading... • Updated 22 days ago

 The suspensions included a restored $1.4 million Lawrence Hall of Science grant and came with little explanation, attorneys said.

-In April, the National Science Foundation suspended at least 18 research grants to Berkeley, including a $1.4 million project for Indigenous Ohlone exhibits, despite a federal injunction previously restoring the canceled funding.
+In April, the National Science Foundation suspended at least 18 research grants to Berkeley, including a $1.4 million project for Indigenous Ohlone exhibits, despite a federal injunction that had previously restored canceled funding.

 The National Science Foundation cited 'foreign funding' concerns when pausing projects, though grantees received near-zero information, according to attorney Claudia Polsky.
-These suspensions follow the agency's firing of its independent oversight board.
+These suspensions follow the agency's firing of its independent oversight board in late April.

 The suspensions immediately halt Berkeley projects and pause grant-funded operations, straining a research enterprise that received $525 million in National Science Foundation grants during the 2024-25 budget year.